Interactive Dashboard Example

-Instead of showing everything, it shows what matters first.
-Instead of asking the viewer to interpret dozens of charts, it makes the current business situation visible at a glance.
+Instead of asking the viewer to interpret dozens of charts, it makes the current situation easier to understand at a glance.
+Signals, priorities, and direction appear before deep analysis begins.

 Why this feels different from a typical dashboard